DenWaritthon/human_arm_ws/README.md

 But the thing that we have not been done is Test and Validate compare to the real human arm so it will be in our future plans.

 # Future plan
+- Test the movement of the simulation system against a real human arm to find the limitations to make the simulation system move as realistically as possible.
+- Add more precise limitations of the Joint limit in all movement modes.
-- Control joint limit to move to the target
+- Add control in the form of Trajectory to make the simulation system move to the target position more smoothly.
-- Test and Validate compare to real human arm
-- Add the hand control
+- Add a simulation system in the hand part to get a more complete simulation of the human arm movement.

 # Developer Member